-Legal costuming is a fundamental part of legal history in Australia as it is in the UK and many of the old empire countries.
+Legal costuming is a fundamental part of legal history in Australia as it is in the UK & many of the old empire countries.

-While ecclesial garmenting is much the same, legal garments did not grow out of ecclesial robes and vestments.
+While ecclesial garmenting is much the same, legal garments did not grow out of ecclesial robes & vestments.

-If you want to see a bit of living legal history and tradition through lawyer’s robes in Australia, hop on over to the criminal courts for a day.
-Yep, hang around there and watch history living in day-to-day portrayals.
+Are lawyers living history?
+If you want to see a bit of living history and tradition through lawyer’s robes in Australia, hop on over to the criminal courts for a day.
+Yep, hang around there & watch history living in day-to-day portrayals.

 These 10 images show my gown, purchased about 15 years ago, at Blashki & Sons in Adelaide.
 You can see why I would not attempt to make one.
 The gown is intricate in its design and detail with complicated elements of a yoke joined by the main gown and winged sleeves.
 The gown is layered and gathered and dripping with those pesky, fussy, cartridge pleats.
 The gown itself puffs and billows.
 There are buttons, cuffs, hidden pockets, padding and so forth Who wants to design and sew this?
 I’m a sewer not a seamstress.

-The gown requires a lot of fabric and is quite heavy.
+The gown requires a lot of fabric making it quite heavy.

-I can sew and once made my own clothes, but me thinks this a daunting task to try to create the complex design elements.
+I can sew & once made my own clothes, but me thinks this a daunting task to try to create the complex design elements.